NodeBB/nodebb-english/plugins/create.rst

 * ``priority``, the relative priority of the method when it is eventually called (default: 10)

 The ``languages`` property is optional, which allows you to set up your own internationalization for your plugin (or theme).
 Set up a similar directory structure as core, for example: ``language/en_GB/myplugin.json``.

+The ``nbbpm`` property is an object containing NodeBB package manager info.

+* ``compatibility`` is a semver specifying the NodeBB version that this plugin is compatible with.

 Writing the plugin library
 ------------------